-A lesion score for the investigated Eimeria species was based on detection of characteristic developmental stages of this parasite (Goodwin, 1996).
-We used Cell® image analysis application in order to collect high resolution images of caecum sections and count the parasite at any stages in 6 fields of view.
+A further score was based on the detection of characteristic Eimeria developmental stages (Goodwin, 1996).
+We used photographs of the caecum slides at 400-times magnification (Cell® image analysis) to count micro- and macrogamonts in 6 high power fields per section.

 3.7.
 Statistical analyses and visualisation